 Revenue comprises revenue from construction contracts only.
 To determine whether to recognize revenue, the Company follows a five-step process:

-- (1) identifying the contract with a customer; - (2) identifying the performance obligation; - (3) determining the transaction price; - (4) allocating the transaction price to the performance obligations; and, - (5) recognizing revenue when/as performance obligations are satisfied.
+- (a) identifying the contract with a customer; - (b) identifying the performance obligation; - (c) determining the transaction price; - (d) allocating the transaction price to the performance obligations; and, - (e) recognizing revenue when/as performance obligations are satisfied.